KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 **my_orders()**

-The `my_orders` method returns the data of all active orders created by the MM2 node.
+The `my_orders` method returns the data of all active orders created by the AtomicDEX API node.

 #### Arguments